Globe-Trotter: History

-Globe-Trotter is a British manufacturer of luxury luggage, leather bags and travel accessories.
-The brand traces its history back to 1897 when the Sächsische Kofferfabrik "Stabilist" (Stabilist Saxon Trunk Manufactory) Friedr.
+Globe-Trotter traces its history to 1897 when the Sächsische Kofferfabrik "Stabilist" (Stabilist Saxon Trunk Manufactory) Friedr.
 Jone & Co. was founded in Dresden, Kingdom of Saxony.

 In 1900, the company registered the name "Stabilist" at the Imperial Patent Office, Berlin.
 At this stage, it was using woven mesh plates [Geflechtsplatten] to produce suitcases, travel bags and other cases.
 Many of the contemporary German case-makers also used this material: although it was praised for its lightness, it was neither durable nor hard-wearing.

 In 1901, Globe-Trotter patented the use of Vulcanised Fibreboard in their suitcases, a material consisting of paper, cotton and wood pulp.
 The use of Vulcanised Fibreboard was one of the main characteristics that distinguished Globe-Trotter suitcases in the early days due to the strength and durability of the suitcases despite their light weight.

 In an advert used in their 1912-13 catalogue, the company used an elephant from the renowned Hagenbeck Zoo in Hamburg to test its strength.
 The advert claims that the breaking weight of a Globe-Trotter cabin trunk was eight tons.

-Change of Ownership
+Change of ownership

 Globe-Trotter became a shareholding company in 1959.
 Its first directors were David Nelken, his wife and their son Henry.
 Malcolm Payton, the former owner of Custom Cases, bought Globe-Trotter when Henry Nelken prematurely died in 1985.

 Two years after the purchase, Payton moved production to Waltham Forest.
 He introduced minor innovations – changing the way that the machines were powered, and switching some suppliers of locks and handles.

 In 2020, Oakley Capital (“Oakley”) acquired a majority stake in Globe-Trotter Group from entrepreneur Toshiyasu Takubo.
 As part of the transaction, Toshiyasu Takubo, who has developed the brand significantly in the Japanese market, retained a minority stake in the company.

 Materials

 The first Globe-Trotter cases were made using 'woven mesh plates' [Geflechtsplatten], a process whereby the marrow of cane or rattan was cut in strips and interwoven with hemp to produce a mesh which could be pressed and cut into plates.

 As these cases lacked durability, Walther von Lillienthal began experimenting with Vulcanised Fibre at the company’s Dresden factory.
-By using hot steam and hot and cold pipes, he found a way to bend the fibre plates – and greatly increase the strength of suitcases and trunks.
-Globe-Trotter patented the use of Vulcanised Fibre in Autumn 1900, and is still the only company to use it for the production of suitcases.
+By using hot steam and hot and cold pipes, he found a way to bend the fiber plates and increase the strength of suitcases and trunks.
+Globe-Trotter patented the use of Vulcanised Fibre in Autumn 1900 and is still the only company to use it to produce suitcases.

 For its suitcase handles, corners and straps Globe-Trotter uses 3mm vegetable-tanned hide leather.
 The leather comes from the family-owned J&FJ Baker in Devon, the last remaining tannery of its kind in Britain.